There are dozens of cookware options to choose from, but two brands that stand out above the rest are All-Clad and Demeyere.

 Exterior Material | Stainless Steel | Stainless Steel |

-Core Material | Aluminum or Copper | Silver and Copper |
+Core Material | Aluminum or Copper | Silver, Aluminum, Copper |

 Bonded Layers | up to 5 | up to 7 |

-Fully Clad | Yes | Yes (some pieces only have a bonded base) |
+Fully Clad | Yes | Yes (some pieces are disc bottom) |

 Lids | Stainless Steel | Stainless Steel |